Unearthing Ancient Magic in The Runes –Messages with Hidden Symbols and Powerful Numbers

 Andreas Kornevall is a volunteer with charities around the world, and co-founder of www.workingabroad.com - a non-profit volunteering and travelling site.
-An award-winning writer, his novella, Goldwinde, is to be published in 2017.
+An award-winning writer, his novella, Goldwinde, was published in 2017.

 Top Image: Funeral casket with carved images and runic decoration ( CC BY 2.0 ), Deriv.

 Updated on February 3, 2021.

 Sturluson, Snorri.
 The Prose Edda, Tales from Norse Mythology, Dover Publications.

 Agrell, Sigurd.
 Runornas Talmystik och deras Antika Förebild, Lund, 1927.
 Vetenskaps Societeten.
 Psychic Release PCP, 1990.

 Agrell, Sigurd.
 Lapptrummor och Runmagi, Lund 1934, C.W.K Gleerups Förlag